 Mainland: The main roads are mostly in very good condition, aligned with international standards, and are sealed.
 Once you leave the main roads and followed the secondary roads, you may encounter some bad quality roads, with poor signage.

 Make sure you have studied the itinerary before, do not hesitate to ask your hotel concierge and even request the help of locals, in case you get lost.

-Islands: Remember that Greek islands are mountainous and roads might have lots of beds and curves.
+Islands: Remember that Greek islands are mountainous and roads might have lots of bends and curves.
 Drive safely.

-From all islands, Crete, as the largest one, has the main highway that connects the north east to the north west parts.
-There are multiple secondary roads that connect the south to the north.
+Of all the islands, Crete, as the largest one, has the main highway that connects the northeast to the northwest parts.
+Multiple secondary roads connect the south to the north.